 Wooldridge supplied the scraper and in some instances the controls to operate it as well.

-M.R.S. only ever manufactured 4-wheel prime movers and one of their most unique features was their 4-wheel drive and steering systems which allowed the machines to traverse all manner of hostile landscapes without becoming bogged.
+M.R.S. only ever manufactured 4-wheel prime movers and one of the most unique features was its 4-wheel drive and steering systems which allowed the machines to traverse all manner of hostile landscapes without becoming bogged.

 Even ‘crab steering’ was possible, if necessary, to get around obstacles.